LaNsHoR/native-json-editor/README.md

 # JSON Editor

-An html text editor for json inputs, with auto indentation and syntax highlight, both on the fly while typing.
+A HTML text editor for json inputs, with auto indentation and syntax highlight, both on the fly while typing.
 If this doesn't sound good enough:

 - NO libraries, frameworks or transpilers required.
 - It works with vanilla HTML / JS and it doesn't have any dependency.